cyscale/cyscale.com/src/pages/careers/index.md

 We aim for the highest quality in everything we do and we reward this commitment on the way.

-We are a founders-managed company and have recently raised a [successfully investment round of €350,000](https://www.eu-startups.com/2020/09/romanian-startup-cyscale-raises-e350k-in-4-hours-on-seedblink-for-its-international-expansion).
+We are a founders-managed company and have recently had a [successful investment round of €350,000](https://www.eu-startups.com/2020/09/romanian-startup-cyscale-raises-e350k-in-4-hours-on-seedblink-for-its-international-expansion).

 If you are looking for a career with an innovative and vibrant cybersecurity company, Cyscale is the place for you!